Popular digital healthcare insurance myths debunked

 4. My artificial intelligence software is a technology product, I do not provide any healthcare services

-The development and use of artificial intelligence (AI) is constantly evolving, particularly with the NHS launching the ‘Artificial Intelligence in Health and Care Award’.
-This aims to unlock the potential of AI by providing £140m to accelerate testing and evaluation of technologies.
+The development and use of artificial intelligence (AI) is constantly evolving, as shown with the federal spending on AI in the US rising to nearly $1billion in 2020.
 Through aspects such as clinical triage, disease detection and chat bots, AI has the ability to reduce provider burn out and increase the efficiency of the healthcare system.

 However, AI is raising profound questions regarding medical responsibility.
 It’s easy to determine where the claim came from, i.e human error, technology failure, cyber event but with AI, the line is extremely blurred.
 Although AI can be considered a ‘technology product’, there is still a human component originating from the idea behind the AI (the input of information, the ongoing accuracy reviews, as well as the end provider).
 Considering this, it’s extremely hard to pinpoint where the blame will lie, particularly with the lack of case law in the sector.